phuvf/oscpoint/ACTIONS.md

 - `/oscpoint/slideshow/start/section [string: sectionName]`
 Start slideshow from first slide in section *sectionName*.
 Will do nothing if *sectionName* is not found.

+> [!NOTE]
+> If you're not starting a slideshow from the top of the deck, you may see a flash of slide 1 before the correct slide is shown.
+> This is a limitation of the PowerPoint object model - set slide 1 to be black to hide this, if necessary.

 - `/oscpoint/slideshow/black [optional integer: n]`
 Sets black screen overlay. *n* = 1 black on, *n* = 0 black off.
 If no integer is provided, black screen will toggle.